Greentwip/HoneyTown/README.md

-# Harvest Moon
+# Honey Town
 Xbox One Remake

-An open source engine remake of the SNES classic Harvest Moon released in the 90s
+An open source farming RPG engine written in C# with MonoGame.

-This project aim is to bring Harvest Moon towards the Open Source community.
+The game vision is to redirect attention over the ambiental complications nowadays and the importance of beekeeping.

 To compile and run you need Visual Studio 2017, Windows 10 and/or an Xbox One, be sure to also install the latest MonoGame libraries.